 - Is there someone I can lift?
 Someone (even a stranger) in my immediate surroundings who could use some extra joy today?

 - Have I connected with a higher power today?
-What is my higher purpose beyond the errands that I am running right now?
+What is my higher purpose beyond the errands that I am running?
 This might be a good moment for looking up a scripture or positive quote…

 - Is this a good time to connect with one of my children?
 To truly listen?
 Get deeper insight into their lives?